"Captain

 limited edition deluxe box set with book and goodies was issued in 2004

 and it took until December 2008 for the Unknown Region to obtain a copy.
+Albert

 Ayler Box Set - Holy Ghost - grab it while it's still available.
 Of